bharat-chandra/voice-prescription/README.md

 **refer 'requirements.txt' for requirements and understanding the code.

-**PLACE ALL THE CODES IN SAME LOCATION(UNZIP THE TEMPLETE.zip FILE) **YOU THE CHOOOSE DIFFERENT TEMPLATES OF DIMENSION (600x849) AND REPLACE IT WITH PRESCRITION.JPG FILE. replacing the template should be done in folder location as well as in program too.
+**PLACE ALL THE CODES IN SAME LOCATION(UNZIP THE TEMPLETE.zip FILE) , unzipped templete folder should be in same location where codes are present.

+**YOU THE CHOOOSE DIFFERENT TEMPLATES OF DIMENSION (600x849) AND REPLACE IT WITH PRESCRITION.JPG FILE. replacing the template should be done in folder location as well as in program too.